Bosnia & Herzegovina

 Practical

 Sparse in the Dinaric interior.
-Glamoč and Livno are the key refuel points on the 1-day.
-On the 2-day, Mostar and Široki Brijeg are reliable — after that, carry reserve.
-Bosnia uses the Convertible Mark (BAM), not euros, though border towns often accept both.
+Glamoč and Livno are the key refuel points.
+On longer routes, Mostar and Sarajevo are reliable bases — after that, carry reserve.

 Set your start and end — GoraAdv finds the most offroad line through the Dinaric mountains.
 Adjust, calculate, export GPX.